Foo Fighters announce first gig since Taylor Hawkins’ death

-Foo Fighters have announced their first gig since Taylor Hawkins’ death, confirming a headline set at Boston Calling 2023.
+Foo Fighters have announced their first gigs since Taylor Hawkins’ death, confirming a headline set at Boston Calling 2023.

 Hawkins, who played drums for the band from 1997, was found dead in his hotel room in Bogotá, Colombia in March 2022.
 He was 50 years old.